rparrett/kilter_brain/README.md

 - Add a "min armspan required" stat?
   Is this even possible?
 Do delaunay, then djikstras, then find the longest edge of the shortest path?
 - Make the "dude for scale" a ragdoll that can be dragged onto the board
-- BLE: we should determine the API level of the board and use the proper encoding scheme
 - Pare down Bevy features -- we're not going to need gamepad support

 ## To get a recent APK